2020

 Birmingham and Solihull Mental Health F… Department of Health and Social Care

-Concerns summary The Trust failed to act on high clozapine levels due to poor monitoring systems and a lack of understanding regarding its importance.
+Concerns summary (AI summary) The Trust failed to act on high clozapine levels due to poor monitoring systems and a lack of understanding regarding its importance.
 National guidance is needed for monitoring frequency and practitioner education on clozapine.

 Brenda Elmer